Individual Therapy in Arvada, CO

 Learn more about the range of concerns we support on our Specialties page.

-Reducing anxiety, stress, and emotional overwhelm
+Reduce anxiety, stress, and emotional overwhelm

-Working through depression, grief, or feelings of stuckness
+Work through depression, grief, or stuckness

-Processing trauma and difficult life experiences
+Process trauma and difficult life experiences

 Individual Therapy Rates: